rmatil/todo/README.md

 Todo
 =========

-Simple todo app with jquery and php
+Simple todo app written in jquery and php

 Requirements
 ----